Telehealth Services: What Problems Do They Solve in Healthcare

 Telehealth and the future of healthcare

 So, what does all of this mean for the future of healthcare?
-Thanks to today’s technology, more and more Americans will have access to caring and engaged care providers.
+Thanks to today’s telehealth technologies, more and more Americans have access to caring and engaged healthcare providers.

-Following the COVID-19 global pandemic, healthcare is going to see a major shift that changes care models forever.
-With more telehealth services available to the public as time goes on, fewer people will struggle to find a practical care solution for the symptoms and conditions they face on a daily basis.
+As a result of the COVID-19 global pandemic, healthcare is undergoing a major shift that changes care models forever.
+With more telehealth services available to the public, it is likely that fewer people will struggle to find practical care solutions for their symptoms and conditions.